The National Catholic Bioethics Center

 Dr. Hilliard holds graduate degrees in Maternal-Child Health Nursing, Religious Studies, Canon Law and a Ph.D. in Professional Higher Education Administration, as well as a doctorate in Christian Ethics honoris causa from the Franciscan University of Steubenville.
 She is the former tenured Chair of the Division of Nursing of Saint Joseph University in Connecticut.
 She has an extensive professional background in medical ethics and public policy and advocacy as former Director of the Connecticut Catholic Conference.

 She is a registered nurse who has been substantially involved in health care regulation at the state and national level.
 In addition, she is a canon lawyer and serves as a resource for the implementation of the Ethical and Religious Directives for Catholic Health Care Services as well as Church - State relations.
 Dr. Hilliard has published extensively and was awarded 2nd place by the Catholic Press Association for “Best Essay” in a Scholarly Magazine.

-She is an elected member of a number of boards, including the Canon Law Society of America, the National Association of Catholic Nurses-U.S.A., and the International Catholic Committee of Nurses and Medico-Social Assistants.
+She is a member of a number of boards including the Catholic Medical Association, the National Catholic Partnership on Disability, and the International Catholic Committee of Nurses and Medico-Social Assistants.
 Dr. Hilliard is a Colonel (Ret.) in the U.S. Army Reserve, where she served as a registered nurse for over 20 years, most recently as the Acting Deputy Brigade Commander of the 5th Brigade, 98th Training Division, which was responsible for all U.S. Army Reserve medical training for the northeastern United States.
 She is a recipient of the United States Army Meritorious Service Medal.